Regulatory and Local Government

 Ethu’s work, as set out above, includes the following offences: murder, conspiracy to defraud, fraudulent trading, drug manufacture, possession and supply; kidnapping; wounding with intent; assault occasioning actual bodily harm; affray; harassment; fraud, burglaries and thefts; CPUT matters; sexual offences including rape, buggery, necrophilia, sexual activity with a child and indecent assault; racially aggravated offences and dangerous driving.

 Ethu is also frequently asked to deal with Administrative Court issues, whether it is by judicial review or by case stated, arising from issues of law arising from criminal law matters.
 This experience includes a number of cases dealing with issues such as definitions of intent, the definition of an ambulance and the parameters of non-domestic rates collection.

 He has also acted, since shortly before the European Football Championships in 2004, in a number of Football Banning Order cases brought on application.
 He has also advised Hampshire County Council on Public Interest Immunity matters and previously drafted Probation Service Procedures for complying with applications for disclosure.

 In addition he has also defended a number of soldiers at Courts Martial.
-This includes hearings in the UK as well as abroad such as a week-long four-handed Court Martial at Osnabrook Court Martial Centre in Germany.
+This includes hearings in the UK as well as abroad such as a multi-handed Court Martials at Osnabrook Court Martial Centre in Germany.